oracle-livelabs/developer/visual-builder/studio/extend-apps/create-appui/create-appui.md

 Change the main-start page to use a Redwood Welcome Page Template, allowing you to quickly create a search page using predefined components.

-1. With the main-start page open in the Page Designer, click **Properties** to open the page's Properties pane, then click **Select Page Template**.
+1. In the Page Designer, click **Properties** to open the main-start page's Properties pane, then click **Select Page Template**.

    ![This image shows the main-start page's Properties pane.
 It includes Title, Description, Select Page Template, and Preferred Layout options.](images/select-page-template.png)

 2. When the Page Templates dialog opens, scroll down and select **Welcome Page Template**.
-(If you don't see this template, go back to the first lab and make sure you set up all the components.)
+(If you don't see this template, go back to the first lab and make sure you set up all the project components.)
 Click **Select**.

    ![This image shows the Page Templates dialog.
 A **No Page Content** shows on top.
 Under that, a **Page Content** section shows several templates such as Advanced Create and Edit Template, Smart Search Page Template, and Welcome Page Template.
 The Cancel and Select buttons are also shown.](images/page-templates.png)